 One of the things that sets General Finishes apart for me is the quick drying time, eliminating the need to sand between layers.
 And personally, its thick consistency – meaning fewer messes – is a real winner.
 Trust me, it’ll bring out the perfect color in your cabinets and doors.

 2. Minwax Gel Stain For Interior Wood Surfaces in Coffee

-You should expect a great finish with our next best stain from Minwax.
-We have this as one of our best stains that deliver uniform color.
+You should expect a great finish with this next best stain from Minwax.
+I choose this as one of the best stains that deliver uniform color.
 It stays toward the surface to allow greater color control during application.

 The Minwax stain gives you perfect coverage with a rich tone and can fix most of the blotchiness.
 Make sure you need to stir it a lot to get rid of the lumpy.
 However, certain stains under this line are not ideal for outdoor furniture.

 3. Varathane 349560 Premium Gel Stain in Dark Walnut